Do Selective Builds for Monorepos

 The excluded_globs

-array specifies patterns for files that, when modified, will prevent the service from being built and deployed, even if they match an included_glob
+array specifies patterns for files that, when modified, will prevent the service from being built and deployed even if the files also match an included_glob

 .
 This is useful for excluding certain files or directories that don't affect the service's functionality.